 The Filters system extends the WordPress Query Loop block with interactive filtering.
-Users can filter posts by taxonomy, search by keyword, sort results, and see active filters—all without page reloads when using Enhanced Pagination.
+Users can filter posts by taxonomy, search by keyword, sort results, and see active filters—all without page reloads.
+Version 1.2.0 adds intelligent autocomplete search, full ADA compliance, and WooCommerce product filtering.

 How Filters Work